mstasak/ToDoWinForms/README.md

 These projects will use different database back ends:
 - SQL Express LocalDB
-- SQL Express on a Unix server (maybe not, this (like SQL Express for Windows) is just a connection string mod)
+- SQL Express on a VirtualBox-hosted Ubuntu server (maybe not, this (like SQL Express for Windows) is just a connection string mod and an exercise in VM networking configuration)
 - perhaps others (SQLite / MySQL / Oracle[Express] / PostgreSQL / MongoDB)

 These projects will use different ORM layers:
 - raw DAO
 - Entity Framework 6 (Core?
 Fluent?
 Strongly configured?
 Annotations?
 If EF has an issue, it is too many approaches make it impossible to say the "right way" to do something)
 - NHibernate
-- Noticed some others in NuGet, might be worth trying them, partcularly those on the simple, lightweight side
+- Noticed some others in NuGet, might be worth trying them, particularly those on the simple, lightweight side